-An employee taking a Paid Parental Leave will be required to sign an affidavit indicating that he or she is the primary caregiver.
+An employee taking a Paid Parental Leave will be required to sign an affidavit indicating that they are the primary caregiver.

 Non-classroom professional duties include but are not limited to the following: faculty searches, curriculum work, organizing events, academic advising, honors thesis supervision, and participation on elected and appointed college committees.